fhlyhv/BADGE/README.md

 H. Yu and J. Dauwels, Efficient Variational Bayesian Structure Learning of Dynamic Graphical Models. arXiv preprint arXiv:2009.07703, 2020.

+This package is only applicable to the time domain.

 The Matlab toolbox for learning graphical models from multivariate stationary time series in the frequency domain can be found at https://github.com/fhlyhv/BADGE_frequency.

 ## Dependence